 EPA’s standards for new coal ash landfills require liners and also require that these landfills be placed in locations that would not impact groundwater or surface water.
 Importantly, the landfills at both of Dominion’s facilities along the James would not meet EPA’s standards for new coal ash landfills.
 Dominion’s groundwater monitoring over many years has shown contamination from leaking coal ash ponds at both of these facilities.
 Surface water sampling completed by the James River Association has identified additional seeps from Chesterfield Power Station’s coal ash ponds, where arsenic levels in soil measured 400 times the level considered safe, according to EPA risk assessment criteria.

-Communities near Bremo and Chesterfield would continue to be at risk of contamination from heavy metals and other cancer causing toxins if Virginia approves Dominion’s solid waste permits without requiring the utility to recycle the ash or move it into safer, lined landfills.
+Communities near Bremo and Chesterfield would continue to be at risk of contamination from heavy metals and other toxins without a requirement that the utility recycle the ash or move it into safer, lined landfills.

 Moving Virginia Ahead to Safely Close Coal Ash Ponds